Ziyafat98/SQL_Final_Project/README.md

 2.Lower interest rates
 3.Build Loyalty Programs
 4.Launch online loan applications via mobile/web.
 ## Conclusion
 This project demonstrates the use of **Oracle SQL** for data extraction and preparation, and **Microsoft Excel** for data analysis and visualization.
-All charts, insights, and scripts are included above to provide a clear overview of customer activity, regional performance, and key trends.
+All charts,insights, and scripts are included above to provide a clear overview of customer activity, regional performance, and key trends.
 Thank you for reviewing this project!